46th Infantry Regiment (United States): History

+World War I

+The 46th Infantry Regiment was organized and commanded by Colonel Charles Carr Clark around a cadre from the 10th Infantry Regiment and was assigned to the 9th Division.
+The war ended before the division could be deployed overseas and it was disbanded on 15 February 1919 at Camp Sheridan, Alabama.

+Interwar period

+The 46th Infantry was stationed at Fort Oglethorpe, Georgia, as of June 1919 as a separate regiment.
+It was transferred in 1920 to Eagle Pass, Texas, and transferred in September 1921, less the 2nd Battalion, to Camp Travis, Texas.
+The 2nd Battalion was transferred on 4 November 1921 to Fort Sam Houston, Texas.
+The regiment was inactivated on 16 November 1921 at Camp Travis, with the personnel concurrently transferred to units of the 2nd Division, and was demobilized (disbanded) on 31 July 1922.
+It was reconstituted on 28 August 1941 as the 46th Infantry (Armored) and activated on 1 October 1941 at Fort Knox, Kentucky.

+World War II

 During World War II, the 46th Infantry Regiment was assigned to the 5th Armored Division.
 Landing at Normandy in 1944, the 46th Infantry led the 5th Armored Division in five campaigns earning the nickname "Victory’s Spearpoint".

-For their repeated courage under fire, the 2nd Battalion, 46th Infantry, was awarded two Presidential Unit Citations, the French Croix de Guerre, and the Luxembourg Croix de Guerre, those nation’s highest awards for gallantry in action.
+For their repeated courage under fire, the 2nd Battalion, 46th Infantry, was awarded two Presidential Unit Citations, the French Croix de Guerre, and the Luxembourg Croix de Guerre, those nation's highest awards for gallantry in action.

+Cold War

 The 4th Battalion, 46th Infantry was deployed to help suppress the April 1968 Chicago riots.

 During the Vietnam War, the 1st Battalion, 46th Infantry and the 5th Battalion, 46th Infantry were part of the Americal Division.
 Both initially deployed to Vietnam with the 198th Infantry Brigade from Fort Hood, Texas.
 But the 1-46th was placed under operational control of the 196th Infantry Brigade (Light) and later became fully a part of the 196th Brigade.
 Though the 5-46th left Vietnam when the Americal Division cased its colors in the fall of 1971, the 1-46th deployed to Da Nang with the rest of the 196th.
 The 1-46th left Vietnam in June 1972.